strapi/documentation/docusaurus/docs/dev-docs/admin-panel-customization/options.md

 Make sure that the cached favicon is cleared.
 It can be cached in your web browser and also with your domain management tool like Cloudflare's CDN.
 :::

-### Tutorial videos
+## Tutorial videos

-To disable the information box containing the tutorial videos, set the `config.tutorials` key to `false`.
+To disable the information box containing the tutorial videos, set the `config.tutorials` key of the `src/admin/app.tsx|js` file to `false`.

-### Releases notifications
+## Releases notifications

-To disable notifications about new Strapi releases, set the `config.notifications.releases` key to `false`.
+To disable notifications about new Strapi releases, set the `config.notifications.releases` key of the `src/admin/app.tsx|js` file to `false`.

-### Theme extension
+## Theme extension

-Strapi applications can be displayed either in Light or Dark mode (see [administrator profile setup in the User Guide](/user-docs/intro#setting-up-your-administrator-profile)), and both can be extended through custom theme settings.
+Strapi applications can be displayed either in Light or Dark mode (see [administrator profile setup in the User Guide](/user-docs/getting-started/setting-up-admin-panel#setting-up-your-administrator-profile)), and both can be extended through custom theme settings.

 To extend the theme, use either: